qunabu/SCORM-Serverless/README.md

 # SCORM-Serverless Proof Of Concept

 Proof Of Concept proves SCORM packages can be rendered without the need for a monolith server side rendering LMS.
+Everything in only Client Side in the browser.

 ## What is does